Random walks in directed modular networks: Introduction

 \section{Introduction}

 Diffusion is one of the most fundamental dynamics in physics.
 In addition to being ubiquitous, diffusion also underlies important non-linear systems such as Turing reaction-diffusion, Schr\"odinger, Fokker-Planck, and Navier-Stokes equations.
 Because these systems typically present symmetric interactions, few works have addressed the asymmetric counterpart.
 However, important networked systems in biology (e.g. cortical and metabolic networks), transportation (e.g. city traffic), and communications (e.g. WWW and email networks) are typically directed and underlain by diffusion~\cite{boccaletti:2006}.
-A particularly important property of such systems is how the asymptotic probability of the random walk dynamics (activation) can be predicted from intrinsic topological features.
+A particularly important property of such systems is how the asymptotic probability of the random walk dynamics (which we call activation) can be predicted from intrinsic topological features.
 For instance, it is known that the activation is fully correlated with the node degree for undirected networks~\cite{vespignani:2008}.
 However, this is no longer ensured in the case of diffusion in directed networks \cite{antiqueira:2011}.
 The present work reports an investigation on how the balance of directed edges in modular networks defines how activation increases with the inward node degree inside each community, a concept that we call \emph{efficiency}.
-In particular, we develop an analytical model, showing that neither the internal degree nor the community topology play a crucial role in defining the efficiency.
-Though general, our findings are illustrated with respect to the macaque cortical network \cite{kaiser:2006b}.
+Though general, our findings are illustrated with respect to a cortical network \cite{kaiser:2006b}, as recent studies have shown that diffusion can be used to model disease progression in the cortex \cite{raj:2012}.